dpapadim/KotlinMovie/README.md

 • Search Bar where you can search Movies

-# Functionalities I'm currently working on and possible Future Implementations #
+# Functionalities I'm currently working on and possible Future Implementations: #

 • Display of "TvShows", not only "Movies"